MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

     handle->start();

-The program is done only missing the main, that is very simple
+So our control point is done.
+We only need our main now

 .. literalinclude:: example_code/controlpoint.cpp
     :lines: 1-11

-And that's how we created a control point using Brisa Qt in an easy way.
+And that's how we create a simple control point using Qt-Brisa.

 You can find the code :download:`here <example_code/ControlPoint/ControlPoint.zip>`.